Samsung/cordova-plugin-toast/docs/toast.media.md

 	media.open('http://mydomain.com/video.mp4');

-	// Play the video in full screen. var elContainer = media.getContainerElement();
+	// Getting container element which is used for displaying the video.
 	// Video will be rendered in the container element.
 You can change the rect of video by changing the container's style.
-	// Before you change the container's style, the video will not be rendered on a screen, but its sound will be played in backgrond.
+	// Before you change the container's style, the video will not be rendered on a screen, but its sound will be played in backgrond. var elContainer = media.getContainerElement();

 	// OPTION 1: Let's set the render area to full screen. elContainer.style.position = 'fixed';